Freegle/iznik-nuxt3/README.md

 * Use of Bootstrap Vue 3 (still in alpha), including customisation.
 This is a replacement for Bootstrap Vue.
 * Use of Pinia as a replacement for Vuex.
 This looks much nicer.
 * Use of layout.
+* Proof of Concept Capacitor app.
+Since we can't yet generate a static site, this serves a hello world HTML file from www.

 What doesn't exist yet:
 * The actual pages for the app don't exist.
 There's no real Freegle function yet.